Big Sky Montana Whitewater Rafting near Yellowstone on the Gallatin River in Big Sky Montana

 Cancellation policy

-We need a 72 hour notice and there is a 50% fee for cancellations and no shows....If you purchase the Cancellation Insurance you can cancel or reschedule your rafting at any time. $30 per reservation.
-The cancellation insurance does not apply to zip line or horseback portions of packages which are operated by 3rd parties.
+We need a 48+ hour notice and there is a 100% fee for same day cancellations and no shows....If you purchase the Cancellation Insurance you can cancel or reschedule your rafting at any time. $10 per person.